Happy Friday fellow futurists!

 Goop Be Gone?
 Gwyneth Paltrow’s Goop is starting to sag a little, and it appears that the desire for celebrity wellness brands, in general, is fading.
 TikTok may have been part of this shift, as users can access a broader range of opinions and reviews of wellness brands.
 Meanwhile, Courtney Cox has launched a new room deodorant spray, which is apparently a first-of-its-kind, new idea.

 Podcasts Are So Two-thousand-and-late.
 Podcasting is changing as it approaches middle age.
-Stats show an 80% drop last year in new podcast creation, but those numbers may be affected by Spotify’s increased role in the world of podcasting.
+Stats show an 80% drop last year in new podcast creation, which may be affected by Spotify’s increased role in production.
+Nonetheless, this trend hasn’t slowed the quantity or quality the top eCommerce podcasts <- check out our latest rundown.

 More Sights & Sounds.
 Twitter has increased the character limit for Blue subscribers to 4,000 — in the words of our own Erin DaCruz: A great day for thought bois, a sad sad day for the rest of us.
 Paypal’s CEO will retire at the end of 2023.
 Fabuloso recalled nearly 5 million bottles of its cleaning products, citing possible bacterial contamination.
 Google shares plummeted by $100 billion on Wednesday, after a factual error was made by the company’s AI tech in a debut demo.